MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2018-06-01"
   date_end = "2018-08-01"
   description = """
+  **How does terrain patchiness influence spatial infectious disease spread?**
   * Supervised by Dr. Ephraim Hanks in the Penn State University Department of Statistics.
 Participant in the MBI NSF Research Experience for Undergraduates program, which was hosted by The Ohio State University in Columbus, OH.
   * Explored dynamics of disease spread over patchy terrain through extensive simulation study.
   * Found that terrain heterogeneity (i.e., resource selection) can cause population dispersal to be heavy tailed, creating accelerating epidemic waves.